 Thompson’s work addresses the intimate spaces of performers.
 They use the activation of fabric as a vital tool in performance, both demarcating the proximity of bodies in space, and also covering identifying qualities of the performer.
 Using live facilitation, Thompson hopes to bring the audience into a place that is playful and liberated, providing them a refreshing experience of authenticity in occupying space, and allowing them to shed habitual social barriers.

 Thompson has been performing and touring their wearable work nationally since 2013.
 They also have a strong foundation as a printmaker and an artist educator, developing and leading workshops that serve as a conduit for social emotional learning, and connect people across a diverse range of ages and communities.

 Aware of the resiliency that community centered practices build, Thompson is extremely interested in collaborating with “third spaces”; public spaces that do not require monetary exchanges.
 Thompson believes creating accessible space and facilitated public programming for people to connect has the potential to reshape individuals and collective experiences of community.

-They have been the recipient of grants involving organizations such as: Girty’s Run Water Shed Association, New Hazlett Theater, The Children’s Museum of Pittsburgh, Kelly Strayhorn Pittsburgh, Laboratory Spokane WA, Charles Adams Studio Project Lubbock TX, AS220 Providence RI, Neu Kirche Contemporary Art Center, and Future Tenant Pittsburgh.
+Gene Thompson is non-binary multimedia sculptor and performance artist from Pittsburgh.
+Thompson has been the recipient of grants and residencies involving organizations such as: Pittsburgh Office of Public Art, BikePGH, Girty’s Run Watershed Association, New Hazlett Theater, Children’s Museum of Pittsburgh, Kelly-Strayhorn Theater, Laboratory (Spokane, WA) Charles Adams Studio Project (Lubbock, TX), AS220 (Providence, RI), Neu Kirche Contemporary Art Center, and Future Tenant Pittsburgh.
 BFA 2012, Carnegie Mellon University.